Sohail-crdriod/devops-handson/Readme.md

-# DevOps Concepts and Demonstration

-## Definitions

-**DevOps**
-A way of working where development and operations teams collaborate to deliver software faster and more reliably.

-**CI (Continuous Integration)**
-Practice of merging code changes frequently into a shared repository, where automated tests run to catch issues early.

-**CD (Continuous Delivery/Deployment)**
-Ensures that integrated code can be automatically delivered to production (or at least to a staging environment) without manual steps.

-**Containerization**
-Packaging an application and all its dependencies into a lightweight unit (a container) so it runs consistently across environments.

-**Rollback**
-Returning a system to a previous stable state if a new release causes problems.

----
+DevOps :-
+It is basically the concept of the developer team and operations team working together so they can deliver,build or update software quicker.

+CI (Continuous Integration) :-
+It means that every time a developer writes a new piece of code and adds it to the main project, an automated system immediately takes all the code, builds it into a working application, and runs tests to make sure the new code hasn't broken anything.

+CD (Continuous Delivery/Deployment) :-
+It means the software is released automatically, with no human needing to approve it.
+The moment the code passes all the automated tests, it goes live to your users.

+Containerization :-
+Resource isolation at the OS (rather than machine) level, usually (in UNIX-based systems) in user space.
+So basically it is not the os itself but acts  like one for example providing main features of os like file system, disk quota, CPU and memory, I/O rate, root privileges, and network access.
+It enables application to run in any environment.

+Rollback:-
+So lets say if you want to update youre system with a software update and it causes a bug or a problem.
+This is where rollback concept comes in , it enables you to go to a previous state of your system where there was no error to begin with.

-## Connecting Concepts to This Assignment
+ Connecting Concepts to This Assignment :-

-- By writing automation in `script.sh`, I practiced **DevOps principles of automation**.
+- By writing automation in `script.sh`, I practiced DevOps principles of automation.
-- Using Git and GitHub demonstrates **CI/CD readiness**: commits and branches can be integrated and tested.
+- Using Git and GitHub demonstrates CI/CD readiness: commits and branches can be integrated and tested.
-- If I made a mistake, I could use Git to **rollback** to a previous commit.
+- If I made a mistake, I could use Git to rollback to a previous commit.
-- Creating the `exam` project structure shows **container-like isolation** — everything is packaged together and reproducible.
+- Creating the `exam` project structure shows container-like isolation , everything is packaged together and reproducible.
-- Overall, the workflow (create → test → commit → push) is a mini example of how **DevOps pipelines** work.